sudan94/nepal-provience-district/README.md

 This is a FastAPI project that provides an API to retrieve information about provinces, districts, and municipalities in Nepal.
 The project uses Python and the FastAPI framework.

+## Endpoints

+- All the endpoints can be found here https://neapl-provience-district.onrender.com/

 ## Installation

 To run this project, please follow the steps below: